 Approximate dates are provided based on past programs; students should expect them to vary by year.
 Please refer to the program calendar below (under Related Files) for more specific information about program dates.

 - Spring: Early January - Late June

 Residencia Melon-District Marina has 427 individual rooms that cater to a mixed Spanish and international student population.
-CASB students have an individual room with a private bath.
-The single rooms open up to a common living room and kitchens that CASB students share with 10 flatmates (Spanish or other international students), creating an apartment like atmosphere.
-Amenities include internet access, television, closet space, shelf space, a desk, a single bed and bed linens.
-The facility also provides a swimming pool and access to a fitness gym.
+CASA students have an individual room with a private bath.
+The single rooms open up to a common living room and kitchens that CASA students share with 8-9 flat mates (Spanish or other international students), creating an apartment like atmosphere.
+Amenities include Internet access, television, closet space, shelf space, a desk, a double bed and bed linens.
+The facility also provides a swimming pool on the roof terrace and the option of a meal plan at the Melon Café.
 The residence is beside the "Marina" metro station and the tramway line, 10 minutes from UPF and the city downtown.

 A resident director and two program coordinators coordinate orientation, advising, CASA classes, and housing.
 A visiting faculty member from the CASA consortium is in residence at least one semester every year and teaches a course for the program.